Seohyun

-Seo Ju-hyun (Korean: 서주현; born June 28, 1991), known professionally as Seohyun, is a South Korean singer, actress and songwriter.
-She debuted as a member of girl group Girls' Generation (and later its subgroup Girls' Generation-TTS) in August 2007, which went on to become one of the best-selling artists in South Korea and one of South Korea's most popular girl groups worldwide.
+Seo Ju-hyun (Korean: 서주현; born June 28, 1991), known professionally as Seohyun, is a South Korean singer, actress, and songwriter.
+She debuted as a member of girl group Girls' Generation (and later its subgroup Girls' Generation-TTS) in August 2007, which went on to become one of the best-selling artists in South Korea and one of South Korea's most widely known girl groups worldwide.
 Seohyun released her first extended play Don't Say No in 2017.
 She left SM Entertainment later that year, although she remains as a member of Girls' Generation.
-She joined Namoo Actors in 2019.

 Aside from her music career, she has established herself as an actress.
-Following her supporting role in the television drama Passionate Love (2013) and Moon Lovers: Scarlet Heart Ryeo (2016), she starred in Bad Thief, Good Thief (2017), Time (2018), Private Lives (2020) and Jinxed at First (2022).
-Her film work includes Love and Leashes (2022).
+Following her supporting role in the television drama Passionate Love (2013) and Moon Lovers: Scarlet Heart Ryeo (2016), she starred in Bad Thief, Good Thief (2017), Time (2018), Private Lives (2020), Jinxed at First (2022), Song of the Bandits (2023) and The First Night with the Duke (2025).
+Her film work includes Love and Leashes (2022) and Holy Night: Demon Hunters (2025).
 She also participated in the original and Korean versions of stage musicals including Moon Embracing the Sun, Gone with the Wind and Mamma Mia.

 Early life and education

-Seohyun was born Seo Ju-hyun on June 28, 1991, in Seoul, South Korea, and is the only child in her family.
-Her mother was a chairwoman at a piano school and Seohyun was taught how to play piano, as well as violin and traditional Korean drums in her early childhood.
+Seohyun was born Seo Ju-hyun on June 28, 1991, in Doksan-dong, Geumcheon District, Seoul, South Korea, and is the only child in her family.
+Her mother was a chairwoman at a piano school, and Seohyun was taught how to play piano as well as violin and traditional Korean drums in her early childhood.
 She also learned horseback riding and skating as a child.
 Her parents did not encourage her to become a celebrity, but Seohyun credited them as the ones who helped her choose her career path by letting her experience different things.
 As a fifth grader, Seohyun was discovered by a talent scout while riding in a subway train.
-She sang children's songs for her audition at SM Entertainment, and was accepted as a trainee.
+She sang children's songs for her audition at SM Entertainment and was accepted as a trainee.
 Seohyun cited BoA, S.E.S and Fin.K.L. as her main influences to become a singer, expressing "I thought it was cool to show and communicate the emotions through songs".

 Seohyun graduated from Jeonju Arts High School in February 2010.

-She attended Dongguk University, majoring in theatre acting and graduated in August 2014, receiving an achievement award at the graduation ceremony.
+She attended Dongguk University, majoring in theatre acting, and graduated in August 2014, receiving an achievement award at the graduation ceremony.
 Her fellow Girls' Generation member, Yoona, attended the same university.